Rob-C-89/evening_meal_planner/README.md

 **Preliminary dietary restrictions**

 Before returning their weekly meal plan, the user is asked if they have any allergies or dislikes.
 This compiles a list of dietary restrictions.
-The meal list is then filtered, to prevent dishes containing these foods from being returned to the user.
+The meal list is then filtered to prevent dishes containing these foods from being returned to the user.

 ![Program requesting dietary restrictions](/assets/documentation/restrictions_function.jpg)

 **Random meal plan generation**

 The program then provides the user with a randomly generated list of seven meals, one for each day of the week.
-The user is asked if they are happy with their selection, or if they would like to see a different list.
+The user is asked if they are happy with their selection or if they would like to see a different list.

 ![Program returning random meal list](/assets/documentation/returned_meals.jpg)